rafaelharth/indres/README.md

-# Understanding Individual Neurons of resnet
+# Understanding Individual Neurons of ResNet Through Improved Compositional Formulas

 This file contains instructions to setup and run the program.
 It assumes you work under Linux; I can make no guarantees that anything will works under Windows.

 ## Setup Instructions

-1. Download Broden dataset with `./script/dlbroden.sh` (You can comment out downloading 227 if you're not going to probe alexnet)
+1. Download Broden dataset with `./script/dlbroden.sh`.
 2. Run `./script/dlzoo_example.sh` to download `resnet18` trained on `places365`.
+3. Ensure necessary dependencies; you should be able to clone an environment from environment.yml without complications.
-3. Configure settings in `settings.py`.
+4. Configure settings in `settings.py`.
 All settings are documented.
+The current settings replicate the results up to formula length 3.
+Set GPU to false if none is available.
-4. Run `python main.py` to generate results in `results/` (the output folder name is printed when you run).
+5. Run `python main.py` to generate results in `results/` (the output folder name is printed when you run).

 The `results/` directory contains the following files:
 - `inspected_neurons.mmap`: the neuron activations across all images